De-institutionalisation

 Extremely

-wealthy people, royalty, film and pop stars etc can also be
+wealthy people, royalty, film and pop stars etc can also

 labelled as a minority group in as much they become victimised and have